salawadhi/TechnologyAssessment/README.md

 # TechnologyAssessment
-Restful Web Service for Technology Assessment - Back End
+Restful Web Service for Technology Assessment - Back End The UML Class diagram can be found in /TechnologicalAssessmentUML

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 Necessary software to run the application as well as

 ```